 Residents can submit damage reports through Williamson County Emergency Management’s online survey to assist with damage assessments.

-The Williamson County Emergency Management Agency (WCEMA) is looking for the public’s assistance to document damages resulting from the storms this evening, March 25th.
+The Williamson County Emergency Management Agency (WCEMA) is looking for the public’s assistance to document damages resulting from the storms Tuesday evening, September 1st.
 The information will be used to assist the department in collecting consolidated impact information and for the National Weather Service as they assess the damage.
 Residents can report damage through the established online damage survey: https://survey123.arcgis.com/share/3b1684f8beaa4015a2647741f5d82506